hyperrhiz/jekyll-journal/README.md

 Jekyll-journal is a set of handrolled extensions to Jekyll, for use as an academic journal templating system.
 I developed it to template [Hyperrhiz](http://hyperrhiz.io/) and (shortly) [Rhizomes](http://rhizomes.net/).
 You can use Jekyll-journal for whatever, but I am not available for tech support because I have to, you know, run a journal.

-J-j is built to include some of the things necessary for responsible journal display and admin:
+J-j is built to include some of the things useful for journal organization and display:

 - auto generated table of contents for each issue
 - auto citation (in MLA format rn; will extend to others later)